ivyrze/transit-a11y/README.md

 npm run migrate -w common
 ```

-You can run the Express server locally with:
+You can run the stack locally with:

 ```
 npm run develop